 9. Maintain governance structures and processes that are fit for purpose and support good decision making by the Board.

 10. Communicate how Cello Health plc is governed and is performing by maintaining a dialogue with our shareholders and other relevant stakeholders.

 Establish a strategy and business model, which promote long-term value for shareholders.

-Cello Health has a clearly articulated strategy and business plan as a leading global healthcare-focused advisory group comprised of a set of leading clinical, commercial advisory and digital delivery capabilities.
-The business model is predicated on strong long-term relationships with predominately pharmaceutical companies; delivering scientifically led advisory services to those clients, and also clients from other sectors where we deliver digital and data led marketing solutions.
-The Group’s growth strategy incorporates acquisition and strong organic growth, particularly in the United States.
-Full disclosure of our strategy and business model, as well as the key challenges faced by the business can be found in the Annual Report, which is available on the Company’s website (www.cellohealthplc.com)
+Cello Health plc has a clearly articulated strategy and business plan as a leading global healthcare-focused advisory group comprised of a set of leading clinical, commercial advisory and digital delivery capabilities.
+The business model is predicated on strong long-term relationships with predominately pharmaceutical companies; delivering scientifically led advisory services to those clients, and also clients from other sectors where we deliver digital and data-led marketing solutions.
+The Group’s growth strategy incorporates acquisition and strong organic growth, particularly in the US.
+Full disclosure of our strategy and business model, as well as the key challenges faced by the business can be found in the Annual Report, available on our website (www.cellohealthplc.com).